 A: As a high school student you are not specifically assigned to an academic advisor on campus.
-However, we understand that you want to get the most out of your concurrent classes based on your goals for the future so Shiloah Feighner, our Student Services Specialist for Concurrent Programming, would love to help you with degree planning, picking classes that are right for you, and any other questions you may have.
-She can be reached at (785) 442-6141 or by email at firstname.lastname@example.org.
+However, we understand that you want to get the most out of your concurrent classes based on your goals for the future so our Student Services Specialist for Concurrent Programming, would love to help you with degree planning, picking classes that are right for you, and any other questions you may have.
+Please call (785) 442-6141 or email at firstname.lastname@example.org for assistance.
 You can also utilize your high school counselor or building representative when making choices about what courses are right for you.
 If you’re not sure who to contact, please visit High Schools.

 Q: What if I do poorly in my college classes?
 It won’t matter yet, right?

 A: Wrong.
 Your college transcript and GPA start with your first college class.
 Low or failing grades in your concurrent college classes affect your overall GPA, which can affect your eligibility for federal financial aid, scholarships, and future college program acceptance.

 Q: What happens if I or a family member have a medical emergency and I am unable to complete some or all of my course?

 A: If a crisis happens that would hinder your participation in your HCC classes, please, first communicate with the instructor of the class.
 Letting them know ahead of time or as soon as possible about the situation will allow them to work with you on finding a solution and helping you to finish the course successfully.
 If you don’t believe you will be able to finish the course please contact the Director of Concurrent Instruction and complete the “Medical or Hardship Withdrawal”.

 Q: How will I know if my classes will transfer to the school I want to transfer to after HCC?